Club Morelos

-Club Morelos was a Mexican football club who participated in the 1920-21 Liga Mexicana and the 1921 Campeonato del Centenario.
-Both tournaments were held during the football championship of Mexico.
+Club Morelos was a Mexican football club based in Mexico City, that played in the 1920–21 season of the Liga Mexicana.

 History

 The club was founded in 1920 under the direction of Margarito Cejudo, a football enthusiast of Morelos.
-The team had a very short stint that only lasted from 1920-1922.
-Some of the players that were in the team were the founders of México FC.
+The team had a very short stint that only lasted from 1920 to 1922.
+Some of the players that were in the team were the founders of Club México.
 They played in San Pedro de los Pinos, then a small suburb of Mexico City.